ninhja/ems-in-vr/README.md

 I think one aspect of EMS that's unavoidable (but perhaps I am wrong?) is that the user will feel some muscle fatigue after using EMS.
 This is especially true if using EMS for longer periods of time, or if the EMS is not properly calibrated (i.e. bad electrode placement, electrodes that lost their stickiness, etc).
 For that reason, it's important to properly calibrate the signal to avoid discomfort/muscle fatigue as much as possible.

+Pedro Lopez made a great calibration tutorial, which you can read in step-by-step detail [here](https://github.com/PedroLopes/openEMSstim/blob/master/start-here-tutorials/1.getting_started_step_by_step.md), and he also made a tutorial video that you can watch [here.](http://plopes.org/ems/#testingEMSmachine)

 ### Placing Electrodes
 Here are some tips I learned for electrode placement:
 1. It’s generally safer to put the electrodes on the right side of the body because it’s further away from the heart.